Energy-conserving explicit and implicit time integration methods for the multi-dimensional Hermite-DG discretization of the Vlasov-Maxwell equations: Semi-discrete problem and conservation properties of the Hermite-DG scheme

 where the coefficients $\C_{n,m,p}^{s,\Il}(t)$ are defined in~\eqref{eq:fsN:def}, the coefficients $\vecEIl(t)$ in~\eqref{eq:Ev:expansion}, and the coefficients $\vecBIl(t)$ in~\eqref{eq:Bv:expansion}.
 Testing equations~\eqref{eq:semi-discrete:Vlasov}-\eqref{eq:semi-discrete:Maxwell} against the basis functions $\{\Psi^{n,m,p}\}$ in $\calHpN$ and $\{\phi^{\Il}\}$ in $\calVN$ yields an autonomous system of ordinary differential equations that can formally be written as

 where $\FNs$ corresponds to the Hermite-DG discretization of \eqref{eq:rhs}, and a suitable initial condition $\ys(0)$ is provided.
-We assume that problem \eqref{eq:IBVP:def} is well-posed, in the sense that, for a fixed initial condition $\ys(0)$, the solution $\ys(t)$ at time $t\in(0,T]$ is unique.
+We assume that, for a fixed initial condition $\ys(0)$, the solution $\ys(t)$ at time $t\in(0,T]$ exists and is unique.

 The fully discrete approximation of the Vlasov-Maxwell equations is then obtained by solving \eqref{eq:IBVP:def} with one of the RK methods introduced in Section \ref{sec:Runge-Kutta:methods}, after setting $\ys^0=\ys(0)$.